COLLEGE OF APPLIED & NATURAL SCIENCES

 As part of the Master’s Programs in Biology, graduate students are required to take the course BISC 535: Current Topics in Biological Sciences.
 The topics for this class vary by quarter as does the professor teaching the course. upcoming topics are:

-- Spring 2021: Non-Coding RNA in Research and Diagnostics – Dr. Gergana Nestorova
+- Spring 2022: Extracellular Vesicles in Biomedical Research and Diagnostics – Dr. Gergana Nestorova

 Master of Science in Molecular Science and Nanotechnology

 This interdisciplinary program is administered jointly by the School of Biological Sciences in the College of Applied and Natural Sciences and by the College of Engineering and Science.
 Students can choose to complete a thesis or the non-thesis track

 This interdisciplinary program is administered jointly by the School of Biological Sciences in the College of Applied and Natural Sciences and by the College of Engineering and Science.
 Students possessing only the bachelor’s degree and not a master’s (in biology, biomedical engineering, chemical engineering, chemistry, electrical engineering, physics, pharmacology, or a closely related field) may be considered for admission directly into the Ph.D. program on the basis of outstanding academic achievements.

 The field of health care is broad and employees need to have a knowledge from areas like health information management, nutrition and dietetics, and biology to care for the whole patient.
 The Graduate Certificate in Health Sciences is designed to strengthen a student’s application to a professional or graduate health care degree program or to enhance a student’s career preparation in a health care related field.
 The program offers affordable hands-on and applied learning experiences related to several health care career fields, including but not limited to Physician Assistant, Physical Therapist, Dentist, Physician, and Veterinarian.